 Long tiresome debates could be entered into based on these imbalances, particularly the huge ones in education and nursing, with much veering off into other arguments about equal pay and over-representation of men at more senior levels.
 But the evidence shows that women and men in the freest countries on the planet self sort unequally into different professions.
 Modern (or should I say post-modern?) analysts, 3rd wave feminists etc don’t like to accept that there could be any differences, especially of the old school variety, i.e. women being more interested in caring, communication and people, and men are more interested in projects, building, and things.
 But all the evidence points to this as a statistical truth; and when asked about why they like teaching and nursing, women do indeed include such reasons.
 (There are many studies showing differences between men’s and women’s brains – here is one from Stanford Medical School).
 Even in law we find the ‘caring’ effect: this 2016 EU report on gender representation in law found that women tend to work with clients in lower socio-economic bands, and therefore statistically earn less.
 Men statistically earn more and are over-represented in property and commercial law.
 Maybe men like money more?

-The second crucial thing to understand is that not everything can be understood through the lens of gender.
-There is a stark imbalance between the sexes at the upper executive levels of most businesses and organisations in most countries, often known as the ‘glass ceiling’ – women can see the floors above, but never get onto them.
+The second crucial point is that not everything can be understood through the lens of gender.
+There is a stark imbalance between the sexes at the upper executive levels of most businesses and organisations in most countries, often known as the ‘glass ceiling’ – women can see the floors above, but rarely get onto them.
 This is taken by professional gender fetishists as a sign that there is a vast wrong to be rectified, since obviously all boards and upper management should consist of a 50/50 split of men and women.
-The UK government is currently out witch-hunting companies to force them to report their ‘gender pay gap’ (this is a non-referring term invented by the foolish and emotional, but let’s leave it for another post).
+The UK government is currently out witch-hunting companies to force them to report their ‘gender pay gap’ (this is a mostly non-referring term invented by the foolish and emotional, but let’s leave it for another post).
 But the simple fact overlooked by the social engineers is that most men don’t get anywhere near the boardroom or upper management either.
 The executive level of most organisations is populated by people who are more aggressive, more determined and quite happy to work 80h weeks.
 It’s no surprise that this is mostly men.
 Women are more sensible for a start, and less motivated to take part in a social context characterised by obsession and overwork, just to make more money.
-If we were to look at it statistically, the proportion of women and men who will never get near the C-level of a company is undoubtedly something like 95% and 99%.
+If we were to look at it statistically, the proportion of women and men who will never get near the C-level of a company is undoubtedly something like 97% and 99%.

 We thus have very good reasons to be disinterested in socially engineering the gender proportions of any workforce.
 In my area, health IT (and originally electrical engineering / control systems), it has always been statistically male-dominated.
 Currently I believe it is around 15-20% women, depending on the country and specialisation.
 My guess is it will get to a 35/65 split, but for all I care, it can be 90% women.
 Why should anyone care?
 Most people would like to work with competent, decent and congenial co-workers and never think about anyone’s sex, colour or other innate quality in the workplace.

 The obsession with demographic mirroring of ‘diversity’ into the interior of every organisation has led to the well-known and well-critiqued ‘affirmative action’ programmes in the US and other countries (Brazil for example), and similar kinds of social engineering efforts elsewhere.
 The arguments against affirmative action are so numerous it’s surprising anyone thinks is a good idea, but I’ll just provide one: in universities in some countries, places are reserved for ‘black’ people, more or less regardless of scores on entry tests.
 One of the many awful downstream results of this is a suspicion that black people from certain universities don’t have ‘real degrees’.
 Imagine doing that to someone.
-(The correct approach to helping black people who are good students get to universities is to help poor people who are good students – a demographic in which black people in rich countries are over-represented – with their financial difficulties, e.g. via bursaries etc. Much more on this topic can be found e.g. from Thomas Sowell, a noted US academic and economist, who happens to be black).
+(The correct approach to helping black people who are good students get to universities is to help poor people who are good students – a demographic in which black people in rich countries are over-represented – with their financial difficulties, e.g. via bursaries etc. Much more on this topic can be found e.g. from Thomas Sowell, a noted US academic and economist).

 We appear to be in an era in which every personal characteristic that is a possible basis for social victimhood is being fetishised, even in professions one would expect to be capable of more objective thinking.
 We have far more important things to be doing – removing obstacles for example.
 For every girl out there who really wants to get into IT or engineering, let’s make sure she has the same chance as anyone else, and that she gets in because she’s good, not because she’s a girl.
 No-one should ever review some colleague’s work and think: not bad, for a woman.
 We should be able to think: Rachel, great work, or Rachel, let’s go over this again.
 Just like for any other person.